xieyuheng/fidb-zero/docs/manual/00-intro.md

 - **Problem 0:** How should we name this project?

-- **Solution 0:** This project is about using file system as database, specially using the subdirectory relation to represent "has one" and "has many" relations between data.
+- **Solution 0:** This project is about using file system as database.

   How about **FiDB**?